Skip to main content

 Hypersensitivity and Infusion-Related Reactions

-Hypersensitivity and infusion-related reactions occurring during the infusion and up to 24 hours after the infusion have been observed with administration of pemivibart.
-Hypersensitivity or infusion-related reactions may be severe or life threatening.
-If signs or symptoms of a clinically significant hypersensitivity or infusion-related reaction occur, immediately discontinue administration, and initiate appropriate medications and/or supportive therapy.
+If a clinically significant hypersensitivity or infusion-related reaction occurs, immediately discontinue administration and initiate appropriate medications and/or supportive therapy.
 Signs and symptoms of hypersensitivity or infusion-related reactions may include fever, difficulty breathing, reduced oxygen saturation, chills, fatigue, arrhythmia (e.g., atrial fibrillation, sinus tachycardia, bradycardia), chest pain or discomfort, weakness, altered mental status, nausea, headache, bronchospasm, hypotension, hypertension, angioedema, throat irritation, rash including urticaria, pruritus, myalgia, vasovagal reactions (e.g., presyncope, syncope), dizziness, and diaphoresis.

-If a mild infusion-related reaction occurs, consider slowing or stopping the infusion and administer appropriate medications and/or supportive care.
-Clinically monitor individuals during infusion and for at least 2 hours after completion of the infusion for signs and symptoms of hypersensitivity.
-Hypersensitivity reactions occurring more than 24 hours after the infusion have also been reported with the use of SARS-CoV-2 monoclonal antibodies under Emergency Use Authorization.
+Clinically monitor patients during infusion and for at least 2 hours after completion of infusion for signs and symptoms of hypersensitivity.
+Hypersensitivity reactions occurring more than 24 hours after the infusion have also been reported with the use of SARS-CoV-2 monoclonal antibodies under EUA.

-Risk of Cross-Hypersensitivity With COVID-19 Vaccines
+Risk of Cross-Hypersensitivity with COVID-19 Vaccines

 Pemivibart contains polysorbate 80, which is in some COVID-19 vaccines and is structurally similar to polyethylene glycol (PEG), an ingredient in other COVID-19 vaccines.
-For individuals with a history of a severe hypersensitivity reaction to a COVID-19 vaccine, consider consultation with an allergist-immunologist prior to pemivibart administration.
+For patients with a history of a severe hypersensitivity reaction to a COVID-19 vaccine, consider consultation with an allergist-immunologist prior to pemivibart administration.

-Administration of pemivibart should be done under the supervision of a healthcare provider with appropriate medical support to manage severe hypersensitivity reactions.
-If signs and symptoms of a clinically significant hypersensitivity reaction or anaphylaxis occur during administration of pemivibart, immediately discontinue administration and initiate appropriate medications and/or supportive care.
-Clinically monitor individuals after infusion and observe for at least 2 hours.
+If signs and symptoms of a clinically significant hypersensitivity reaction or anaphylaxis occur, immediately discontinue administration and initiate appropriate medications and/or supportive care.
+Clinically monitor patients after infusion and observe for at least 2 hours.

 Risk for COVID-19 Due to SARS-CoV-2 Viral Variants Not Neutralized by Pemivibart